realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 For the next part, we need to define a lexer to tokenize the input text, meaning that we break the input into a sequence of words or tokens.
-For this, we'll define a lexer using `ocamllex`.
+For this, we'll define a lexer using <command>ocamllex</command>.
 In this case, the specification is placed in a file with a `.mll` suffix (we'll use the name `lexer.mll`).
 A lexer file has several parts in the following sequence.